Year of the Pathfinder: Air Force retiree shines through adversity

 “His attitude had changed, he was short-tempered and extremely forgetful,” said Angela.
 “He was calling things the wrong names.
 We were watching TV, and he was telling me how great the “burberries” looked.
 I was like, ‘what the heck is a “burberry?”’
 They were cupcakes.
 We would have a discussion, and literarily not even ten minutes later it was like we didn’t even have that discussion.”

 CJ began experiencing debilitating headaches and started seeing black dots.
 He and Angela visited the medical facilities at RAF Alconbury and RAF Lakenheath.
-There he received memory tests and brain scans to discover the cause.
+He received memory tests and brain scans to discover the cause.
 The results came back in a week – a brain tumor.

 Doctors were not sure if a surgery would be possible.
 The medical team at Alconbury referred him to a neurosurgeon in Cambridge.
-The tumor was approximately 5.6 cm, the size of a racket ball, with tentacles that wrapped around CJ’s left optic nerve and carotid artery.
-The obstruction affected his vision, and the pressure on his artery could have caused a stroke.
+The tumor was approximately 5.6 cm, the size of a racket ball, with tentacles wrapped around CJ’s left optic nerve and carotid artery, affecting his vision and applying pressure on his artery that could have caused a stroke.

 “I was 25 weeks pregnant and it was unbelievable to hear this news that he could be dying,” said Angela.
 “We were told it was probably inoperable.
 At that moment we were expecting the worst.”